diegomigliavacca/easySos/README.md

 10) You will need to create a proper client side editing the file protected->views->site->index.php

-11) Get involved in developing EasySos!
+11) Get involved in developing EasySos